Shindaiwa EB252 - 453 CFM Gas Handheld Blower

 Zoom on the Shindaiwa EB252

-With its gas handheld design, the Shindaiwa EB252 is appropriate for homeowners with a small outdoor space such as a patio, driveway, or yard under about a quarter acre.
+With its gas handheld design, the Shindaiwa EB252 is appropriate for homeowners with a patio or small yard that does not require frequent or large-scale cleanup.

 It is capable of expelling a maximum air volume of 453 cubic feet per minute (CFM).
 Its air speed is rated at 170 miles per hour (MPH).
-Practically, this means the blower should handle large amounts of leaves across yards, patios, or driveways while also having enough speed to move damp leaves, acorns, or small twigs.
+These values mean that it should manage everyday yard leaves rather efficiently, but also have the power to handle denser material or small piles of heavier debris across lawns, patios, and garden paths.

 Product Videos